opensource-ny/OpenSource-NY/myapp/client/src/Components/README.md

 ### ScoreBoard.js
 The ScoreBoard component has a render function that displays the ranks data.
 There is also a "loading" feature that tells the user when the scoreboard is loading.
 The styling of the scoreboard can be found [here](https://github.com/opensource-ny/OpenSource-NY/blob/master/myapp/client/src/Styles/ScoreBoard.css).

+### PullRequest.js
+The PullRequest component has the following states:
+	1. PRnumber: This is the unique id number that distinguishes pull requests from one another
+	2. PRtitle: This is title of the pull request.
+	3. PRlink: This is the GitHub link to the pull request.
+	4. PRState: This is the state of the pull request (open, rejected, or  merged).
+	5. PRmerge: This is tells the user whether the pull request is merged or not.
+	6. PRauthor: This is the GitHub username of whoever made the pull request.

+The PullRequest component has a render function that returns the merge_status (PRState), a url to the pull request, the author of the post request and the title of the pull request.

 Repo name: